 Most insurance companies either refuse to insure homes with older roofs or price the policy so high that it’s cost prohibitive.

-The roof surface payment schedule provides these homeowners with coverage at a more affordable price.
+The roof surfacing payment schedule provides these homeowners with coverage at a more affordable price.
 And it allows homeowners to replace their roof when necessary rather than when it reaches an inflexible age cut-off.

-A roof surface payment schedule is an endorsement that modifies how your roof is insured.
+A roof surfacing payment schedule is an endorsement that modifies how your roof is insured.
 Without this endorsement, a roof is typically covered for its replacement cost – that is, how much it would cost to completely replace the roof with similar materials at today’s market rate.

 Once the roof payment schedule is attached to your policy, it lowers your premium significantly and covers the roof surface for its actual cash value – a fancy insurance term that means the roof’s depreciation is factored into your payout for wind or hail damage to the roof.
 Roof depreciation is based on its age and surface materials.

 In this case, a roof surface can mean its shingles, tiles, underlayment, felt, membranes, vents, drip edges, turbines, skylights, or other roofing components.

 The nice thing about this endorsement is that homes with older roofs can actually get insured instead of being turned away or forced to go to state-run insurance programs for coverage.
 And if you have a new roof, the depreciation deduction is very little, but you still save money on your home insurance premium.

 This endorsement only applies to roof surfaces for wind and hail damage.
 Other damage to the home is paid on a replacement-cost basis as usual.